Volkan Oezdemir: Post-title shot

-Oezdemir faced Anthony Smith on October 27, 2018, at UFC Fight Night 138.
+Oezdemir faced Anthony Smith on 27 October 2018, at UFC Fight Night 138.
 He lost the fight via a rear-naked choke submission in the third round.

-Oezdemir faced Dominick Reyes on March 16, 2019, at UFC Fight Night 147.
+Oezdemir faced Dominick Reyes on 16 March 2019, at UFC Fight Night 147.
 He lost the fight via controversial split decision.

-Oezdemir was expected to face Ilir Latifi on June 1, 2019, at UFC Fight Night 153.
-On May 30, 2019, it was reported that Latifi was forced to pull out of the event due to back injury and the bout was cancelled.
-The pair was rebooked at UFC on ESPN 5 on August 3, 2019.
+Oezdemir was expected to face Ilir Latifi on 1 June 2019, at UFC Fight Night 153.
+On 30 May 2019, it was reported that Latifi was forced to pull out of the event due to back injury and the bout was cancelled.
+The pair was rebooked at UFC on ESPN 5 on 3 August 2019.
 In turn, due to Oezdemir's visa issues entering the United States, the bout was moved to UFC Fight Night 156.
 He won the fight via knockout in the second round.
 This win earned him the Performance of the Night award.

-Oezdemir faced Aleksandar Rakić on December 21, 2019, at UFC Fight Night 165.
+Oezdemir faced Aleksandar Rakić on 21 December 2019, at UFC Fight Night 165.
 He won the fight via split decision.

 In April 2020, Oezdemir revealed that he had renewed his contract with the UFC.

-Oezdemir faced promotional newcomer Jiří Procházka on July 12, 2020, at UFC 251.
+Oezdemir faced promotional newcomer Jiří Procházka on 12 July 2020, at UFC 251.
 He lost the fight via knockout in the second round.

-Oezdemir was expected to face Nikita Krylov on October 18, 2020, at UFC Fight Night 180.
+Oezdemir was expected to face Nikita Krylov on 18 October 2020, at UFC Fight Night 180.
 However, Oezdemir pulled out of the fight in early October citing a knee injury.

-Oezdemir was scheduled to face Magomed Ankalaev on September 4, 2021, at UFC Fight Night 191.
-However, the fight was rescheduled for UFC 267 in Abu Dhabi on October 30.
+Oezdemir was scheduled to face Magomed Ankalaev on 4 September 2021, at UFC Fight Night 191.
+However, the fight was rescheduled for UFC 267 in Abu Dhabi on 30 October.
 He lost the bout via unanimous decision.

-Oezdemir faced Paul Craig on July 23, 2022, at UFC Fight Night 208.
+Oezdemir faced Paul Craig on 23 July 2022, at UFC Fight Night 208.
 He won the bout by unanimous decision.

-Oezdemir faced Nikita Krylov on October 22, 2022, at UFC 280.
+The bout with Nikita Krylov was then re-booked to take place on 22 October 2022, at UFC 280.
 He lost the bout via unanimous decision.

+Oezdemir was scheduled to face Azamat Murzakanov at UFC Fight Night 226 on 2 September 2023.
+However, Murzakanov pulled out in early August for unknown reasons and was replaced by promotional newcomer Bogdan Guskov.
+He won the fight via a rear-naked choke submission in the first round.

+Oezdemir faced Johnny Walker on 22 June 2024, at UFC on ABC 6.
+He won the fight by knockout in the first round.
+This fight earned him another Performance of the Night award.

+Oezdemir faced Carlos Ulberg on 23 November 2024, at UFC Fight Night 248.
+He lost the fight by unanimous decision.

+Oezdemir is scheduled to face Alonzo Menifield on 22 November 2025, at UFC Fight Night 265.